-Table A-5 Database Object Methods
+Table F-6 Database Object Methods

-AutoLogIn Function AutoLogin(UserName As String,Password As String,databaseDir As String, serverName As String, force-Login As Boolean, appObject as Application) As Long Automatically log in to TrackRecord using previously captured user information.
+AutoLogIn Function AutoLogin(UserName As String,Password As String,databaseDir As String, serverName As String, force-Login As Boolean, appObject as Application) As Long Automatically log in to Automatically log in to TrackRecord using previously captured user information.
 GetAppFromHandle Function GetAppFromHandle(sessionHandle As Long]As Application Gets an application object from its session handle.
-OpenDatabase Function OpenDatabase(Database As String, (Server As String)) As Application Open a database and retrieve an application object.
+OpenDatabase Function OpenDatabase(Database As String, (Servername As String)) As Application Open a database and retrieve an application object.